blex-max/apb-pileup-browser/README.md

 ```
 The two styles are equally supported; in both cases, you can continue to add on further clauses with `and` and `or` as you like.
 Or remove them with `back`!

-If you want a count rather than a filtered view, `count [clause]` answers without disturbing the active query.
+If you want a **count** rather than a filtered view, `count [clause]` answers without disturbing the active query.
 For example, `count mapq < 20` tells you how many low-mapping-quality reads are without chainging the view.

 #### Further Examples

 Beyond plain comparisons, SQLite's full function library is available.
 A few examples:

-**Motifs at the query position.** `qpos` is the 0-based offset into `seq` for the base at the pileup position, and SQLite's `substr()` is 1-based, so to search for the 4-mer `GATC` starting at the query position:
+**Motifs at the query position**
+`qpos` is the 0-based offset into `seq` for the base at the pileup position, and SQLite's `substr()` is 1-based, so to search for the 4-mer `GATC` starting at the query position:
 ```
 where substr(seq, qpos + 1, 4) = 'GATC'
 ```